The properties of the $S$-wave $D_s\bar{D}_s$ bound state: Abstract

 \section{Abstract}

-In this work, we investigate possible bound states of the $D_s\bar{D}_s$ system in the Bethe-Salpeter formalism in the ladder and instantaneous approximations.
-By numerically solving the Bethe-Salpeter equation with a kernel that includes the contributions from $\phi$ and $J/\psi$ exchanges, we confirm the existence of a bound state in the $D_s\bar{D}_s$ system.
-We further investigate the partial decay widths of the $D_s\bar{D}_s$ bound state into $D\bar{D}$, $\eta_c\eta$, and $J/\psi\omega$, finding that these partial widths are sensitive to the parameter $\alpha$ in our model.
-Notably, we observe that the dominant decay channel for the $D_s\bar{D}_s$ bound state is that into $D\bar{D}$.
+In this work, we investigate possible bound states in the $D_s\bar{D}_s$ system using the Bethe-Salpeter formalism within both the ladder and instantaneous approximations.
+By numerically solving the Bethe-Salpeter equation with a kernel that incorporates contributions from $\phi$ and $J/\psi$ meson exchanges, we confirm the existence of a loosely bound state.
+Furthermore, we explore the partial decay widths of the $D_s\bar{D}_s$ bound state into the $D\bar{D}$, $\eta_c\eta$, and $J/\psi\omega$ channels, and observe that these widths are sensitive to the model parameter $\alpha$.
+Notably, we find the dominant decay channel for the $D_s\bar{D}_s$ bound state to be $D\bar{D}$.